TosbackCgusBridge-Bot/CGUs-versions/Golfchannel/Privacy Policy.md

 *   Android
 *   Amazon

-Social 234,540 facebook.com/GolfChannel @GolfChannel twitter.com/GolfChannel Newsletter
+Social 234,642 facebook.com/GolfChannel @GolfChannel twitter.com/GolfChannel Newsletter

 Stay up to date with the Golf Channel Newsletter.

 *   Tell a Friend

-WGC-HSBC Champions Mission Hills' Olazabal Course was developed by the late David Chu and is considered one of the first golf and tournament facilities in China.
+Children's Miracle Network Hospitals Classic Walt Disney World Resort's Magnolia (Par/Yardage: 72/7,516) and Palm Courses (72/7,010) host the first and second rounds of the CMNHC.
+The third and fourth rounds are played on the Magnolia.
 Visit GolfNow to book a tee time near you.

 *   Partner Pavilion
 *   Press Releases